igl/prelude/README.md

-All functions with 2 or more arguments are curried and generally return copies of their inputs, thus treating them as immutable (with the exception of `object.mixin` where this behavior is not always wanted).
+All functions with 2 or more arguments are curried and generally return copies of their inputs, thus treating them as immutable (with the exception of `object.assign` and `.deepAssign` where this behavior is not always wanted).

+Function collection are also exported by their uppercased initial letter.
+(prelude.S === prelude.string, prelude.A === prelude.array...)

 **Array** `prelude.array.<method>`

 - empty
 - has
-- contains
+- includes
 - clone
 - head
 - first